nus-cs2113-AY2324S1/tp/docs/team/stanleyw00.md

   * Deleting a shortcut
   * Using a shortcut
   * Viewing shortcuts
-* Create table of contents for shortcut commands
+* Created table of contents for shortcut commands
 * Added hyperlinks for shortcut commands

 ### Contributions to the DG